On this page

 The two formulas

-Arithmetic: where (the common difference).
+Arithmetic: where (common difference).

-Geometric: where (the common ratio).
+Geometric: where (common ratio).

 The dot-and-gap diagram